Parenting Time And Visitation

 • Child support modification

-From offices in Brighton, our lawyers provide legal advice and representation for clients throughout our area.
-Contact us to arrange a free consultation with an experienced Brighton parenting time lawyer today.
+Contact us to arrange a free consultation with an experienced child custody attorney today.
 Office hours are 9 a.m. to 5 p.m.
 Monday through Thursday and 9 a.m. to 4 p.m.
 Friday.